Celebrating Mother’s Day With SweatHouz and How SweatHouz Caters to Moms

 - How many hours of sleep are you currently getting?

-- What times of the day would it be possible to fit in additional activity or heal-supporting activities.
+- What times of the day would it be possible to fit in additional activity or heal-supporting activities?

-- Is there anything you can make easier to achieve that goal (ex: laying our workout clothes the night before)?
+- Is there anything you can make easier to achieve that goal (ex: laying out our workout clothes the night before)?

 Dr. Leboeuf recommends setting SMART goals (Specific, Measurable, Attainable, Realistic, and Time-bound) for health behaviors.
 “I find that with Moms, they often struggle with the ‘attainable’ and ‘realistic’ aspects the most.
 A lot of active Moms were able to exercise 5-6 days per week for 1+ hours prior to having kids.